-The Butterfly Timo Boll Spirit is named after the young German player, Timo Boll, and is one of Butterfly’s popular Arylate-Carbon blades.
-The features inherited from this series of blades are great vibration control, large sweet spot, and crispy feel.
+The Butterfly Timo Boll Spirit is named after the young German player Timo Boll and is one of Butterfly’s popular Arylate-Carbon blades.
+This blade series features are excellent vibration control, a large sweet spot, and a crispy feel.
 It keeps the comforting touch of the blade and control with the combination of arylate fibers and carbon.

-It is a top quality blade and is especially fit for European players who tend to relish for looping play.
-The blade can offer players with good balance of both control and speed.
+It is a top-quality blade and is especially fit for European players who relish looping play.
+The blade offers players a good balance of both control and speed.

 - Class: OFF

 - Speed: 8.5

 - Control: 8.4

 - Weight: 89g

 Usually, the table tennis bat will be small in size, and it is the deciding factor for the player’s strikes.
 Many players will not be comfortable with their bat, and hence they cannot play the game correctly, and they will lose the game.

 Therefore the players pay utmost attention while buying a bat.
 Since there are many models and brands available in the market, it may be challenging to find the best among them.
 To get a clear idea, they can go online and read the reviews given on the sites.
 That will be a better source for them to know the features of the table tennis bat.